 An eighteen year old student returned to College this week in a bid to improve his catering qualifications, just days after scooping top prize in the Skillbuilders Young Chefs Contest at Ludlow’s famous food fair.

 Karl Hignett, who has progressed onto the Level 3 Professional Chefs Diploma at Shrewsbury College, went up against more than twenty contestants to win the coveted prize.

 “We had to put in an entry for a cold starter or dessert using local and in season berries,” explained Karl.
 “I made a wild rabbit terrine, set in a bramble, nettle & black pepper jelly, served with a spiced Blackberry compote and petit potato salad."

-“I came into College last week to practice the recipe for the competition with my Chef Lecturer, Sean McNulty.
+“I came into College last week to practice the recipe for the competition with my Chef Tutor, Sean McNulty.
 I think the Level 2 Professional Chefs course definitely helped me at Ludlow, I’ve learnt a lot so far.”

 The competition was judged by Ludlow’s Michelin starred restaurateur, Will Holland, of La Becasse, and Dave Watts Head Chef at Cotswold House Hotel, with Chris Bradley from Mr Underhills running the commentary.